 The RAAF have supported Classic Fighters previously, demonstrating the now decommissioned DHC-4 Caribou for the 2007 and 2009 shows.
 The C-27J which replaces the Caribou fills out the RAAF’s air transport capabilities alongside the C-17A Globemaster and C-130J Hercules.

 David Bamfield, Yealands Classic Fighters Committee Member and former Air Vice-Marshal said that “It is particularly thrilling to welcome the RAAF back to Omaka.
-The C-27J has not been to New Zealand before but we are hoping that it will soon become a regular sight in our skies, especially at Omaka in much the same fashion as the Caribou once was”.
+We are hoping the C-27J will soon become a regular sight in our skies, especially at Omaka in much the same fashion as the Caribou once was”.

 This aircraft will improve the RAAF’S ability to move people, equipment and supplies in Australia and the Pacific region.
 With the capacity to carry significant loads and still land on airstrips which are not suited for the Hercules, the Spartan will undertake a range of missions from delivering ammunition to front line troops to undertaking aero-medical evacuation of casualties.